RenderKit/embree/doc/src/api/rtcSetGeometryMaxRadiusScale.md

 The `rtcSetMaxGeometryScale` function specifies a maximal scaling factor for curve radii used by the min-width feature.

-The min-width feature can increase the radius of curves, in order to reduce aliasing and increase render times.
-The feature is disabled by default and has to get enabled using the EMBREE_CURVE_MINWIDTH cmake option.
+The min-width feature can increase the radius of curves and points, in order to reduce aliasing and increase render times.
+The feature is disabled by default and has to get enabled using the EMBREE_MINWIDTH cmake option.

 When enabled, one has to specify a maximal curve radius scaling factor using the [rtcSetGeometryMaxRadiusScale] function.
 This factor should